Raúl Alfonsín: Early life and career

 Alfonsín expressed opposition to the 1982 Falklands War, criticizing the deployment of troops by both sides during the conflict.
 He rejected the invasion of the islands, which he considered an inevitable logistic and diplomatic failure, being one of the few politicians who opposed the war from the start.
 He proposed an emergency government headed by Illia, with ministers from all political parties, who would call for a ceasefire with the British and call for elections.
 He reasoned that the British would be magnanimous in victory if negotiating the transition with a civilian government, that all Argentine parties would be involved with such negotiations, and provide greater guarantees.
 The proposal did not get enough support, as Peronist Deolindo Bittel proposed another post-war scenario: electing a prime minister selected by a committee of generals and politicians.
 In this scenario, the military would keep a veto power and would guide the new government for at least two years.
 This proposal implicitly intended to remove Bignone and appoint a figure akin to the late Juan Perón, but it did not get support either because the current context did not provide any such figure that would have both support from the military and from the population.
 Antonio Trocolli, former leader of the Radical Congress, rejected both proposals as impracticable.

-The Falklands Wars were lost, and the military lifted the ban on political activities on the promise to hold elections.
+The Falklands War was lost, and the military lifted the ban on political activities on the promise to hold elections.
 This was a calculated move to make the politicians focus on internal infighting, instead of blaming the military for the defeat.
 The plan did not work as intended, as the political parties united in a ad hoc coalition, the "Multipartidaria", that rejected the military attempt to control the new government and asked to speed up the elections, which were called for October 1983.
 The Movement for Renewal and Change organized the first political event in a stadium in the Buenos Aires suburbs.
 As Balbín had died in 1981, the UCR had no strong leadership at the time.